iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.ny.health.proximity___1.1.0/report.md

 > Lacking in functionality to inform users...
 Doesn't link outside the app to get additional up-to-date information and directives from government agencies.<br> :date: __2020-12-20 23:49:39__

 > No one likes using it for personal health reason.
 It doesn't go off when needed, because of low membership.<br> :date: __2020-12-16 17:56:59__

-> If only 500k+ downloaded the app, and are using it🤔, how is there going to be accurate statistics.
-Also, shouldn't the whole population be counted instead of people who are tested???<br> :date: __2020-12-16 14:12:33__

 > The app is good but the contract tracers aren't using it.<br> :date: __2020-12-11 18:06:29__